 Employers must prepare and communicate emergency procedures for all off-site visits.
 Emergency procedures are an essential part of planning a visit.
-Local Authority establishments should follow their authority's guidance on emergency planning procedures, which should include a definition of an emergency or serious incident.
-Independent schools should have their own emergency planning arrangements, as should other organisations involved in planning and organising off-site visits for children and young people.
-Heads of Establishment and Visit Leaders must ensure that they are familiar with the requirements of their Local Authority or Employer emergency procedures.
+All establishments and organisations should follow their Employer's guidance on emergency planning procedures, which should include a definition of an emergency or serious incident.

+Heads of Establishment and Visit Leaders must ensure that they are familiar with the requirements of their Local Authority or Employer's emergency procedures.

 Visit Leaders and Visit Assistants have a common law duty to act as a normal caring parent would.
-They should not hesitate to act in an emergency and to take lifesaving action in an extreme situation.
+They should not hesitate to act in an emergency and to take life-saving action in an extreme situation.